sang6199/HFF_clusters/README.md

-Strong lensing modeling of the six Hubble Frontier Fields clusters
+Strong lensing mass reconstruction of the six Hubble Frontier Fields clusters
 ==================================================================

-Code files for evaluating multiple image scatters
+Codes for evaluating multiple image scatters
 --------------------------------------------
-A code file named 'eval_source_scatter.py' generates the source plane scatters for multiple images.
+The code "eval_source_scatter.py" generates the source plane scatters for multiple images.

-In a folder named 'Image_plane_scatters', there is the code for computing image plane scatters for multiple images.
+In the folder "Image_plane_scatters", there are codes for computing image plane scatters.
-A 'lens_rms.py' is the code to find the location of the multiple images in the image plane.
+"lens_rms.py": to find the location of the multiple images in the image plane.
-A 'plot_result.py' is the code to plot the result rms scatters.
+"plot_result.py": to plot the result rms scatters.
-We upload our results and code for computing scatters in both the source and the image planes.
+We uploaded our results and code for computing scatters in both the source and the image planes.

-Result files from the MARS algorithm
+Results from the MARS algorithm
 --------------------------------------------
 In each folder, there are 'result_fits.fits', 'resut_kappa_w_header.fits', 'deflection_angle_w_header.fits', and 'catalog.txt' files.
 All kappa and deflection angle maps are scaled to D<sub>ds</sub>/D<sub>s</sub>= 1.

-A 'result_fits.fits' file is our result SL model which obtains convergence and model redshift values.
-The 'result_fits.fits' file has a size of (140x140 + alpha), where alpha is the number of model redshifts.
+"result_fits.fits" contains all parameters produced by MARS and has a size of (140x140 + alpha), where alpha is the number of model redshifts.
-A 'result_kappa_w_header.fits' file is our result SL kappa map (100x100).
+"result_kappa_w_header.fits" is the 100x100 convergence map.
-A 'deflection_angle_w_header.fits' file is our result deflection angle map (100x100) in the arcsecond scale.
+"deflection_angle_w_header.fits" is the 100x100 deflection angle map in the unit of arc second.
-A 'catalog.txt' file is the catalog file for SL reconstruction in pixel scale.
+"catalog.txt" is the multiple image catalog.
+The positions are given in pixel unit.

-For more details, please refer readers to 'arXiv:2301.08765' (We submit our work to ApJ and arXiv).
+For more details, readers are referfed to arXiv:2301.08765.
+Also, feel free to contact us (sang6199@yonsei.ac.kr) if you have any questions.
-* We found errors in WCS for fits files and re-upload fixed files on 2023-01-27.
+* We found errors in WCS for the fits files and re-uploaded corrected files on 2023-01-27.
+We thank Jori Liesenborgs for pointing this out.